-We have helped numerous municipalities upgrade and update their UV wastewater disinfection systems.
+We have helped numerous municipalities upgrade and/or replace their UV wastewater disinfection systems.
 In many situations, the drivers and timing for these decisions are obvious, such as plant expansion needs and/or an aging UV system.
 But, even when the drivers are apparent, municipalities can still face obstacles when working through their UV project.

 Here are a some answers to frequently asked questions:

 - I’ve heard that a significant benefit with newer UV technologies is the reduced power consumption and electrical cost savings.
 Is it compelling enough to justify a replacement project?

 - How will I know if a new UV system will fit in my existing disinfection space?

 - I’m happy with my UV system – but the Controller seems out of date.
 Is upgrading only my UV System Controller an option?

 - Budgets are always an issue – if the UV system is still working, how can I justify spending money on a replacement?